soroushj/keras-balanced-batch-generator/README.md

 Can be easily used with Keras models' [`fit`](https://keras.io/api/models/model_training_apis/#fit-method).

-Currently, only NumPy arrays for single-input, sing-output models are supported.
+Currently, only NumPy arrays for single-input, single-output models are supported.

 ## API